-Welcome to the Laboratory of Molecular Chronobiology, the laboratory of Dr. Nicolas Cermakian at the Douglas Mental Health University Institute and McGill University.
-We study the molecular bases of circadian rhythms, and their connections to physiology, in particular the immune response, and their implications in various health problems, including schizophrenia and infectious diseases.
+Welcome to the Laboratory of Molecular Chronobiology!
+We study the molecular bases of circadian rhythms, their connections to physiology, including the immune response, and their implications in various health problems, including schizophrenia and infectious diseases.

 1. The identification and study of clock components

-This project addresses molecular mechanisms at play in circadian clocks in mice.
-Circadian clocks are made up of so-called "clock genes" (2), and animals or human subjects with mutated clock genes present rhythm disturbances, even arrhythmicity in some cases.
-The work in the laboratory in the past years has led to the identification of new clock genes.
-One example of this is the finding that proteins of the REV-ERB and ROR families can act as clock components (3, 4).
-Surprisingly, the analysis of the expression of these new clock genes in mouse tissues has highlighted striking tissue-specific differences, which underlines the specificities of circadian rhythm role and regulation across the body.
-Our work has also provided important information on how clock proteins work together in generating rhythms: the studies on the modification and fate of CLOCK, BMAL1 and CRY proteins has added new layers of complexity in our knowledge of the circadian clockwork (5).
-In line with the aims of finding new clock components and unravelling new modes of regulation in the clock, we recently initiated the study of the circadian role of USP2, a protein known to remove ubiquitin tags from proteins (in collaboration with Dr. Simon Wing, McGill University).
-Tagging of clock proteins with ubiquitin, and the subsequent degradation of these tagged proteins, has been shown to be critical for circadian timing (2).
-We now found that the reverse reaction (removal of the ubiquitin tag) is important for the clock too: USP2 binds to and deubiquitinates the clock protein PER1 and that mice devoid of USP2 present abnormal rhythms (6).
+Circadian clocks are made up of so-called "clock genes" (1), and animals or human subjects with mutated clock genes present rhythm disturbances, even arrhythmicity in some cases.
+Over the years, the work in the laboratory has led to the identification of new clock genes.
+One example of this is the finding that proteins of the REV-ERB and ROR families can act as clock components (2, 3).
+More recently, we have been interested in the circadian role of USP2, a protein known to remove ubiquitin tags from proteins.
+Indeed, tagging of clock proteins with ubiquitin, and the subsequent degradation of these tagged proteins, has been shown to be critical for circadian timing (4).
+We now found that the reverse reaction (removal of the ubiquitin tag) is important for the clock too: USP2 binds to and deubiquitinates the clock protein PER1, and mice devoid of USP2 present abnormal rhythms (figure) (5).